Treeniks/bachelor-thesis-isabelle-vscode/chapters/02-background.typ

   // placement: auto,
 ) <symbol-data-example>

 To deal with these symbols, #jedit uses a custom encoding called #box(emph["UTF-8-Isabelle"]).
 This encoding ensures that the user sees #isabelle("A ⟹ B") while the actual content of the underlying file is "`A \<Longrightarrow> B`".
-However, because Isabelle internally uses its own abstracted representation of symbols, it has no trouble dealing with cases where the actual #isabelle("⟹") Unicode symbol is used within a file.
+However, Isabelle has no trouble dealing with cases where the actual #isabelle("⟹") Unicode symbol is used within a file.

 // #TODO[
 //   Add explanation why this custom encoding is used instead of just unicode: